UIUC-iSchool-DataViz/is445_obuobg_spring2025/week08/lecture08p1.md

 ---
-title: Lecture 8.1 - Intro, Choosing viz & Online viz platforms
+title: Lecture 8.1 - Intro, Choosing your viz
 layout: lecture
 description: >-
  Choosing what viz type to use